Fall colors come to Shenandoah National Park - RV Travel

-October is when RVers swarm to The Shenandoah National Park to take in the spectacular Fall foliage display, but park officials said while they’re still expecting great color, not all conditions have been ideal this year reports WHSV.
+October is when RVers swarm to the Shenandoah National Park to take in the spectacular fall foliage display, but park officials said while they’re still expecting great color, not all conditions have been ideal this year, reports WHSV.

 Wet weather is generally good for bringing out brighter colors, but fungus has grown on some leaves because of all the rain and causing them to just turn brown and fall off.
 The wind from Tropical Storm Florence also caused a lot of leaves that were still green to fall off the trees, leaving some trees thin.
 Going forward, they’re hoping for cooler weather, which would help bring out the colors.
 But those bright fall leaves should still be beautiful, according to officials.